bootique/bootique/UPGRADE.md

   }
 }
 ```
-It should be removed, and the following code added to the Module:
+It can be removed, and the following code added to the Module:
 ```java
 public class MyModule implements BQModule {
   ...